Opportunities

 A Telescope Operator will be required to…

-• Undergo telescope operation training
+• Undergo unpaid telescope operations training (8-10 hours over 3-4 weeks)

 • Use the facility to collect astronomical data supporting any number of internal and external research projects